 1. Clean out old and unengaged contacts

-Keeping a clean email list is one of the most important things you can do as an email marketer.
+Periodically cleaning your email contact list is one of the most important things you can do as an email marketer.

 While keeping old or unengaged contacts may seem like a good idea (or at least a good self-esteem booster), it can hurt your email engagement rates and your overall deliverability.